fastrgv/AdaGate/README.md

 **ver 5.8 -- 29mar16**

+* Still working to revise linux build instructions to be more accurate and helpful.

-* The portability of the prebuilt AdaGate executable **for linux** was somewhat degraded with the recent update to the new SFML audio library v2.3.2, and its manifold dependencies: FLAC, ogg, vorbis, freetype, jpeg, & openal.
-The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from jun2011].
-This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).
-If not you might need to install SFML...
+* The portability of the **linux** executable and build system was degraded with the recent update to the new SFML audio library v2.3.2.
+If the prebuilt binary does not run on your system, you might need to install SFML.
+See "build instructions for adagate", below.

-* If runtime error messages make you suspect SFML or SDL2, then try the following.

-	* First and easiest, try a system update for your particular linux distribution of "libsfml-devel" or "sfml-dev", and "sdl2-dev".
-Then retry, or recompile it, if you must.

-	* If for some reason a system update is not possible, you should probably read the installation tutorial on the SFML website, then download their precompiled libraries.

-	* As a last resort, build the SFML libraries from source on your own machine.
-This solution requires the installation of Cmake, and is more complex because you will need to install all the dependencies before the SFML configuration step succeeds.

-	* You can also do the same for SDL2, but building this from source with Cmake is very much easier.

-	* After SFML or SDL2 installation, recompile with the script provided.
-You need to download and install the Ada Libre compiler from "libre.adacore.com/download/" but this is very easy to do.

-* **Note that the OS-X build system seems reasonably stable and portable.**
+* **Note that the OS-X build system and binary seem quite portable.**

 =====================================================================